 What we mean by "Prosperity"

-AI Humanity strives to ensure that the unprosperous have realizable paths to prosperity.
-By prosperity, we mean a 21st-century, high standard of living; rewarding comforts; personal and political freedoms and power; personal dignities and autonomy; personal enlightenment, edification, and advancement; cultural and social opportunities; societal safety and privileges; justice; safety-net services; safe neighborhoods; adequate and accessible rewarding K-12 education; and protection of civil liberties.
-Summarily, that is the standard for prosperity we have established, and it is the focus of our entire mission.
+AI Humanity strives to enable the unprosperous with realizable paths to prosperity.
+By prosperity, we mean a high standard of living; financial comfort; ample time daily for work, exercise, and leisure; a rewarding career or access to financial capital for entrepreneurship; personal dignities and autonomy; justice, including treatment services, not criminalization, for addiction, and sensible and fair criminal justice laws; safety-net services; safe neighborhoods; adequate and accessible rewarding K-12 education; and protection of civil liberties, to name some of the factors of prosperity.

 One standard that has made an admirable effort to measure economic self sufficency is the The Self-Sufficiency Standard.
 But even this standard doesn’t accurately represent the reality of expenditures and well-being for a 21st-century person, not even for citizens in the states where The Self-Sufficiency Standard operates.
 AI Humanity still needed a comprehensive and precise way to measure human prosperity.